Hardware compatibility list

 A hardware compatibility list (HCL) is a list of computer hardware (typically including many types of peripheral devices) that is compatible with a particular operating system or device management software.
+The list contains both whole computer systems and specific hardware elements including motherboards, sound cards, and video cards.
 In today's world, there is a vast amount of computer hardware in circulation, and many operating systems too.
 A hardware compatibility list is a database of hardware models and their compatibility with a certain operating system.

 HCLs can be centrally controlled (one person or team keeps the list of hardware maintained) or user-driven (users submit reviews on hardware they have used).

 There are many HCLs.
 Usually, each operating system will have an official HCL on its website.